digidem/hyperdb-osm/README.md

 ### db.osm.create(element, cb)

 Create the new OSM element `element` and add it to the database.
-An `id` and `version` will be generated, and returned as the 2nd and 3rd parameters on `cb`.
+The resulting element, populated with the `id` and `version` fields, is returned by the callback `cb`.

 ### db.osm.get(id, cb)